 We turned back and made our way back towards the cows and their calves and hoped we would be able to pass through without much fuss.
 A strong “shoo” and wave would usually send cows away but no this morning.
 These mothers were not happy we were in their paddock and they all came for us.
 Holy cow!!
 This sucked.
 “F%^* babe they’re proper charging us!!!”
 I scanned our surroundings for a way out and we made our way to a near-by fence and I managed to get over the fence and then get Maggie under it without any further trouble.
 Maggie was gorgeous in the paddock and stayed behind me as much as she could and didn’t go near the calves and was desperately wanting to get away from the cows.
 These poor mothers protecting their young from us and little did they know their babies would be herded away from them in the not too distant future.

-I had clearly taken a wrong turn and there was no guarantee that even though I was adamant that Keith would intrinsically know the path I had taken, that he had any idea at all where I was or where I had made the wrong turn.
+I had clearly taken a wrong turn and there was no guarantee that even though I was adamant that my partner would intrinsically know the path I had taken, that he had any idea at all where I was or where I had made the wrong turn.
 All he knew was that I had passed a blueberry farm.
-Maggie and I ran on, by this stage knowingly in the wrong direction as Keith would have got to us by now.
-Over the years Keith had always known where I was.
+Maggie and I ran on, by this stage knowingly in the wrong direction as my partner would have got to us by now.
+Over the years my partner had always known where I was.
 He understood race tracking with precision and always estimated my location without fanfare.
-I had come to expect Keith to always just be there, we were a team like that, no one else, just us and we hummed effortlessly along.
+I had come to expect him to always just be there, we were a team like that, no one else, just us and we hummed effortlessly along.
 I was concerned he hadn’t arrived, and I started to devise options of contacting him even though my gut told me he would eventually find us.

 My new route took me down some beautiful dirt roads lined with scrublands.
 It felt wonderful to be on the open road and heading out on an adventure.
-I wanted to get into Meningie at a decent hour so that Keith and I could eat together and time to get sorted for the following morning before getting some sleep.
+I wanted to get into Meningie at a decent hour so that we could eat together and time to get sorted for the following morning before getting some sleep.

 After a few hours I pulled out my headphones and started listening to some podcasts.
 The running had been serene, but it was time to take in some learning and inspiration.
 Listening to podcasts slowed my running somewhat but it was something I loved, and speed wasn’t of any real concern on this run, or often ever.

 My google maps had me turn off the dirt road and into some scrub without a track.
 Into the distance I could see the roads I needed to get to and I it had already been clear to me this morning that the walking tracks on google maps could be problematic.
 The safe option was to stick to the road but instead I disappeared into the scrub overgrowth determined to find some tracks.
 Which I did and the route through the scrubland to the road was pretty easy going.
-Coming back out on to the road and Keith called to say he was on his way.
+Coming back out on to the road and my little crew called to say they were on their way.

 I thought about my options.
 I didn’t need to be here; this was my choice, and this wasn’t an event.
 I wondered if they had Ubers in Meningie or maybe even a taxi.
-I messaged Keith and told him this wasn’t much fun and a bit dangerous.
-Keith said he would come and get me which meant dismantling our camp that was attached to our vehicle and heading out to me which all up took almost an hour.
+I messaged my partner and told him this wasn’t much fun and a bit dangerous.
+He said he would come and get me which meant dismantling our camp that was attached to our vehicle and heading out to me which all up took almost an hour.

 I didn’t get much sleep as I could hear footsteps outside, and I had left all my charging gear on our table inside our awning room.
 The footsteps were consistent, and it was probably birds or ducks I realised but it also concerned Maggie and she spent much of the night awake with the occasional bark at the footsteps she too was hearing and no doubt the smells of our new location.